NotePlan/plugins/np.Tidy/README.md

 #### Running **/Move top-level tasks in Editor to heading** in a template

 This command rewrites the current document in the Editor, moving tasks from the top to underneath a specified heading.
 It cannot run like the other commands by itself or as part of TidyUp in a template, because the template processor is rewriting the document in parallel.
 You will get duplicate headings.
-There is a way to include this in your daily note, however.
+However, there _is_ a way to include this in your daily note.
 If you include some code like the following in your daily note template, it will run the command and include the output in the flow of writing the template, and so the document will not be getting written twice in parallel.

 ```markdown
 ## Tasks
 *